IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

 ![image](/assets/img/digitstealer/pipain.png){: .w-75 .shadow .rounded-10 }
 _He was trying his best_

 >A/N: This was true at the time of this analysis.
 In the middle of writing this blog I have since spun up an ELK stack bacause Splunk's macOS ingesiton made me very sad.
 Further blogs will utilize ELK.

 With all of these limitations, I still had a task to complete.
 So how did I get it done?
 I created some fake malware samples meant to mimic the observed digitstealer activity that ultimately just prints some `hello world`'s and creates some files on disk.
 I ran my fake malware while using one of my favourite tools, [MacMonitor](https://github.com/Brandon7CC/mac-monitor) (thanks [Brandon Dalton](https://github.com/Brandon7CC)), to see the resulting host telemetry to create my sigma rules, then used [sigma-esf](https://github.com/bradleyjkemp/sigma-esf) to test these sigma rules against my benign samples.
+(This last part is the bit I will be replacing with ELK and coreSigma dowßn the line.)

 ## The Observed Activity
 ### The Dropper